RanaHamedAbuZeid/DEPI_IBM_Data_Science_Final_Project/README.md

 The repository contains the following important files:

-- **`presentation.pptx`**: A comprehensive presentation that outlines the entire data science life cycle followed during the project, including data preprocessing, model building, evaluation, and insights.
+- **`presentation.pdf`**: A comprehensive presentation that outlines the entire data science life cycle followed during the project, including data preprocessing, model building, evaluation, and insights.
 It highlights key methodologies, challenges faced, solutions implemented, and final outcomes in a visually engaging format for easy understanding by both technical and non-technical audiences.

 - **`ML_report.docx`**: This document contains the detailed machine learning report, including model evaluation, performance metrics, and hyperparameter tuning results.